 So instead of using a person to monitor leaks, you can look for a leak detection system available in your area.
 And it should conform with industry standards and regulations.

 So that’s it!
-Pipeline operations are very challenging but having the right knowledge in choosing the appropriate materials can be a great help.
+Pipeline operations are very challenging, but having the right knowledge to choose the appropriate materials can help.
 This helps in disaster management and mitigation and ensures the integrity of the industry infrastructure.
 We hope that the mentioned tips will help you choose the right materials for a successful pipeline operation.